 This Mediterranean inspired Halloumi Caesar Salad is a complete meal!
-Croutons, crunchy cucumbers and crisp lettuce are coated in a creamy and cooling vegetarian (no anchovy) Greek Yogurt Caesar dressing.
+Croutons and crisp lettuce are coated in a creamy and cooling vegetarian (no anchovy) Greek Yogurt Caesar dressing.
 Filling and intensely flavorful, this is not your average halloumi salad!

 Have you tried halloumi cheese yet?

-If you live in London, the answer is probably a resounding “DUH!” because it is on every gastropub’s menu in some form here.
+If you live in London, the answer is probably a resounding “DUH!” because it is on almost every gastropub’s menu in some form here.
 Halloumi burgers, halloumi salad, deep fried halloumi and chips, halloumi everything.
-But obviously, not everyone who reads this blog lives in London and what I’m hearing is that it can be harder to track down in some parts of the world.
-(But you should try!)

 A very strange adjective to describe food, but sort of accurate.